shubhanjal44/tej-india/NAVIGATION_SYSTEM.md

 ## Overview

-The SkillSwap India application now features a comprehensive navigation system with a beautiful, fully-functional sidebar that provides easy access to all pages and features.
+The Tej India application now features a comprehensive navigation system with a beautiful, fully-functional sidebar that provides easy access to all pages and features.

 ## Features